TAHJones/avengers-top-trumps/README.md

 ## Credits

 ### Content

-The content of the Marvel API modal (accessed by clicking the 'info' button) is comic character data taken from the Marvel developer website - https://developer.marvel.com/
+Content for Marvel API modal is taken from the [Marvel developer website](https://developer.marvel.com/)

-The avengeance-heroic-avenger font used for the site title is provided by Fontry.
+The Avengers title font is provided by [Fontry](https://www.fontspace.com/the-fontry/avengeance)

 ### Media
 The images used in this site were obtained from: